-Amy is our Court Advocate.
+Specialist.
 She has worked with victims of domestic violence for the past four years, and advocates for survivors of domestic violence who are navigating through the criminal justice system.
-As a Court Advocate, Amy provides survivors accompaniment during court days, assistance in safety planning, providing trauma-informed supportive services and referrals to agencies that can assist survivorsin their healing processes..
-Along with her advocacy duties, Amy also manages our internship and volunteer programs.
+As a Crisis Intervention Specialist, Amy assist survivors with petitions for an order of protection, safety planning, provides trauma-informed supportive services and referrals to agencies that can assist survivors in their healing processes.

 In December of 2019 joined the Board of Directors for STOP DV, and quickly was surprised to learn the number of domestic violence occurrences in Faulkner County and was inspired more to help.
-She serves as Chairman of the Development Committee, which manages fundraising efforts and coordinates events, and as Vice Chairman on the Board of Directors.
+She serves as Chair of the STOPDV Board and Development Committee, which manages fundraising efforts and coordinates events.

 Jill Walden is a life-long resident of Conway and a graduate of Conway High School.
 She earned two bachelor’s degrees from the University of Central Arkansas - a Bachelor of Science in Accounting and a Bachelor of Business Administration in Finance.
 Jill has worked at Lisa Stephens Certified Public Accountant, PLC for over 23 years, and serves as Vice President and Income Tax Manager.
 Jill also serves as Agent of the Conway Advertising and Promotion Commission for the firm.
 She has one son, Ryder, who is 12 and he is her main man.